Joyliu290/FB_Login/README.md

 # FB_Login

-A trial app to test if FB login works or not.
-Hopefully to add a "mutual friend" option later
+A trial app to work with Facebook Login